wxdwfc/rlibv2/docs/INSTALL.md

 <a name="dl"></a>
 ## Preparing and Downloading

-You can download rib directly from the Github Repository.
+You can download rlib directly from the Github Repository.
 If you are one of developers, it is recommended to **fork** your own repository and develop on it afterwards.

 ```bash
 $git clone https://ipads.se.sjtu.edu.cn:1312/weixd/rib.git --recursive